With hundreds of top-selling cars to choose from, it can be hard to sift through all the different options when shopping for a new car.

 - Engine is adequate rather than exceptional

-The much-loved Corolla has been around a long time, first making its appearance in Australia in 1967.
+The much-loved Corolla has been around for a long time, with more than a million of these super-reliable vehicles being sold since it was first released in Australia in the 1960s.

 - The world’s most popular car in an improved, stylish package